hesl-seu/v2sim/readme.md

 ![alt text](docs/3.png)

 2. Download charging station positions: If the area you downloaded is in **China Mainland**, you can download charging station positions in this program.
 Otherwise, please skip this step.
-+ Switch to `CS Downloader` page and type an AMap developer key in the given input box.
++ Switch to `CS Downloader` page and type an AMap developer key in the given input box. **ATTENTION: You must apply for a key on the [AMap official site](https://lbs.amap.com/)!
+This function will never work without a key!**
 + Click `Download` to get CS positions from AMap(高德地图).
 Please wait patiently while downloading the CS positions.
 If there are too many CSs in the given area, they may not be all downloaded due to the restriction of AMap.
 + A successful result is shown below (The address are all Chinese since they are located in China):